LemonkaPix/DigitRecognitionAI/README.md

 ## 🛠 Technologies and Tools
 - **C#** – the main programming language
-- **Unity** – for data processing, visualizing results and simple user interface to draw digits
+- **Unity** – for visualizing results and simple user interface to draw digits

 ---